About Us

 4. UK Myocardial Ischaemia National Audit Project (MINAP), 13th Annual Report, 2014

 A cataract is a cloudiness of the normally clear lens in the eye.
-Cataract is common among the elderly and over 80% of people aged 60 years old and above have vision impairment from a cataract in Singapore.
-As we age, some of the proteins in the lens of our eye may clump together and start to cloud the lens.
-Cataract is often a progressive age-related condition.
-Cataract can reduce the sharpness of the image reaching the retina, add a brownish tint to one’s vision or cause glare.
+Cataract is common among the elderly and over 80% of people aged 60 years old and above have some degree of vision impairment from a cataract in Singapore.
+As we age, some of the proteins in the lens of our eye clump together and start to cloud the lens and form a cataract.
+Cataracts can also form at an earlier age in people with certain diseases (e.g., diabetes), on certain medications (e.g., steroids), or after trauma.
+Cataracts can reduce the sharpness of the image reaching the retina, add a brownish tint to one’s vision, worsen night vision or cause glare.

-Cataract is detected through a comprehensive eye examination, including a visual acuity test and dilated eye exam.
-The only effective treatment for cataract is surgery.
-The primary indication for surgery is when the patient’s reduced vision affects his/her ability to perform daily activities (e.g., driving or reading).
-Cataract surgery involves the removal of the clouded lens and replacing it with a lens implant.
-Although cataract surgery is generally safe, it carries the risk of bleeding and infection as with other types of surgical procedures.
+Cataracts are detected through a comprehensive eye examination, including a visual acuity test and dilated eye exam.
+The only effective treatment for cataracts is surgery.
+The primary indication for surgery is when patients’ reduced vision affects their ability to perform daily activities (e.g., driving or reading).
+Cataract surgery involves the removal of the clouded lens and replacing it with an artificial lens implant.
+Although cataract surgery is generally safe, it carries the risk of bleeding, infection, and other complications, as with other types of surgical procedures.

-Endophthalmitis is a vision threatening infection of the eye that can occur after cataract surgery.
-Hence, it is crucial that the doctor takes precautions to reduce the chances of this infection occurring.
-From January 2020 to December 2020, there were no cases of endophthalmitis in our patients who had undergone cataract surgery done by our staff.
+Endophthalmitis is a vision threatening infection of the eye that can occur after cataract surgery, and the incidence worldwide ranges from 0.08% to 0.68%.
+Hence, it is crucial that the hospital and patient takes precautions to reduce the chances of this infection occurring.
+Over a 10-year period (2014 to 2023), the incidence of endophthalmitis after cataract surgery in KTPH for our unit was 0.004% (1 in 25,711).

 References: